cheekybits/genny/README.md

 Until the Go core team include support for [generics in Go](http://golang.org/doc/faq#generics), `genny` is a code-generation generics solution.
 It allows you write normal buildable and testable Go code which, when processed by the `genny gen` tool, will replace the generics with specific types.

+  * Generic code is valid Go code
+  * Generic code compiles and can be tested
+  * Use `stdin` and `stdout`
+  * Multiple specific types will generate every permutation
+  * Use `BUILTINS` wildtype to generate specific code for all built-in Go types

 ## How it works

 Define your generic types using the special `generic.Type` placeholder type: